MARXdown/MARXdown.github.io/about.md

 ### Annotation Lead

-**Alex Gorman** PhD Candidate in Philosophy at Duquesne University
+**Alex Gorman** PhD Candidate in Philosophy, Duquesne University

+### Additional Textual Editing

+**Chloe Perry** Predoctoral Fellow in Social and Decision Science, Carnegie Melon University

 * * *

 ## How it Works

-MARXdown was built using a static site generator called Jekyll and a theme designed for textual editors called "Ed."
-Based on minimal computing principals.
-Ed focuses on legibility, durability, ease and flexibility.
+MARXdown was built based on [minimal computing principles](http://go-dh.github.io/mincomp/), using a static site generator called [Jekyll](https://jekyllrb.com) and a theme designed for textual editors called "[Ed](https://elotroalex.github.io/ed/)."

-The site enables a conversation layer with help from hypothes.is, which was developed by the W3C Web Annotation Working Group.
+The site enables a conversation layer with help from [hypothes.is](https://web.hypothes.is/about/), which was based on the annotation standards for digital documents developed by the [W3C Web Annotation Working Group](https://www.w3.org/annotation/).

 **MARXdown is free, non-profit, and open source.**